Spatial Structures of Wind Farms: Correlation Analysis of the Generated Electrical Power: Results

 \subsection{\textsc{Riffgat}}

 To obtain a first impression of the correlation structure, correlation matrices for the active power for periods of half a day, one day and one week are given in Fig.~\ref{fig:Corr_ex_Riffgat}.
 We do not use shorter time windows at this point, as the data basis is too small to obtain reliable results for these due to the coarse temporal resolution of the data.
 For the correlation matrices shown, it is striking that, besides for Turbine $27$ in the matrix over half a day, only positive correlations occur.
 Along the main diagonals, blockwise associated structures of slightly increased correlations are formed.
 However, single wind turbines show significantly lower correlations to all other wind turbines, forming stripes of lower correlations.
 Overall, the correlation matrices are nevertheless dominated by a uniform positive correlation.
 The mean correlation increases with the length of the observation period.
-This can be justified by the fact that the active power of all wind turbines follows an external trend (the wind speed) in the long run.
-On short time scales, there is a possibility that individual variations of the wind turbines mask the general trend.
-However, over long time scales with large variation in wind speed, the trend becomes dominant for the behavior of the wind turbines' active power.
-Consequently, the correlations for the active power of the wind turbines increase.
+This is plausible if one considers the common dependence of each power series on one external trend: the wind speed.
+For long time scales, the wind speed is not constant and the power of all turbines changes strongly in dependence of this.
+Thus, strong positive cross-correlations are created on these time scales due to trends in the wind speed.
+With shorter time scales the wind speed varies less strongly allowing for individual variations of the wind turbines to be observed in the correlations.
+Consequently, the overall correlation for the active power of the wind turbines decreases and shows more interesting structure.
 For our further analysis of the \textsc{Riffgat} data we only consider correlation matrices over half a day.

 The collective behavior observed for the correlation matrices can be illustrated by an analysis of their eigenvalues.
 In Fig.~\ref{fig:Eigen_Riffgat}, the eigenvalue spectrum and the corresponding eigenvectors of the correlation matrix are shown.
 In the eigenvalue spectrum, a particularly large eigenvalue with a value of $24$ stands out.
 The associated eigenvector has, with some exceptions, approximately the same value in each component (for each wind turbine).
 This provides a uniform correlation and indicates a collective behavior for the active power of the wind turbines.